connectshark/nuxt-content-starter/README.md

+# Nuxt Content Starter
+This is a template for a blog using Nuxt.js and Netlify CMS.

 ![](/readme/cover.png)

-# Welcome Nuxt Content Starter

 [中文版](/readme/zh-tw.md)

-This project is specifically for markdown editors.
-Because none of the templates provided by Nuxt have ready for markdown editors creating,this project had set up you need already.
+The project is a static website that integrates Netlify CMS, allowing users to add, edit, and delete articles through a simple and easy-to-use management interface, and can also use Markdown to write articles.

-## 目錄
+## Table of Contents

 - [What in this project](#what-in-this-project)
 - [Ready to Development](#ready-to-development)